 Move Media.
 We offer products that allow our customers to distribute media over multiple platforms - including air, cable or satellite, or through the Internet.
 In addition, we provide technology for playback directly to air for broadcast television applications.
-As we believe that the Internet will eventually become a critical content distribution channel, many of our products support the broadcast of streaming Internet video.
+Many of our products also support the broadcast of streaming Internet video.